History of Cambodia: Khmer Republic and the War (1970–75)

 The Khmer Republic's leadership was plagued by disunity among its three principal figures: Lon Nol, Sihanouk's cousin Sirik Matak, and National Assembly leader In Tam.
 Lon Nol remained in power in part because none of the others were prepared to take his place.
+On 9 October, the Cambodian monarchy was formally abolished, and the country was renamed the Khmer Republic.
 In 1972, a constitution was adopted, a parliament elected, and Lon Nol became president.
 But disunity, the problems of transforming a 30,000-man army into a national combat force of more than 200,000 men, and spreading corruption weakened the civilian administration and army.

 The Khmer Rouge insurgency inside Cambodia continued to grow, aided by supplies and military support from North Vietnam.
 Pol Pot and Ieng Sary asserted their dominance over the Vietnamese-trained communists, many of whom were purged.
 At the same time, the Khmer Rouge (CPK) forces became stronger and more independent of their Vietnamese patrons.
 By 1973, the CPK were fighting battles against government forces with little or no North Vietnamese troop support, and they controlled nearly 60% of Cambodia's territory and 25% of its population.

 The government made three unsuccessful attempts to enter into negotiations with the insurgents, but by 1974, the CPK was operating openly as divisions, and some of the NVA combat forces had moved into South Vietnam.
 Lon Nol's control was reduced to small enclaves around the cities and main transportation routes.
 More than two million refugees from the war lived in Phnom Penh and other cities.

 On New Year's Day 1975, Communist troops launched an offensive which, in 117 days of the hardest fighting of the war, caused the collapse of the Khmer Republic.
 Simultaneous attacks around the perimeter of Phnom Penh pinned down Republican forces, while other CPK units overran fire bases controlling the vital lower Mekong resupply route.
 A US-funded airlift of ammunition and rice ended when Congress refused additional aid for Cambodia.
 The Lon Nol government in Phnom Penh surrendered on 17 April 1975, just five days after the US mission evacuated Cambodia.